Subscribe now and receive weekly newsletters with educational materials, new courses, interesting posts, popular books, and much more!

 Winston Churchill the Racist War Criminal

-Featured Image: The Prime Minister, the Rt Hon Winston Churchill, With His Chiefs of Staff in the Garden of No 10 Downing Street, London, 7 May 1945 (Wikimedia Commons)
+Featured Image: “Bloodstains on his hands” (Tharoor): The Prime Minister with his Chiefs of Staff in the Garden of No 10 Downing Street, London, 7 May 1945 (Wikimedia Commons)

 “It will always be a mystery why a few bombastic speeches have been enough to wash the bloodstains off Churchill’s racist hands.”
 This was how Shashi Tharoor, a successful and popular Indian politician, concluded his recent op-ed for The Washington Post.
 Tharoor began his piece with the sensational claim that Churchill was a mass murderer in the vein of Hitler and Stalin.
 One would expect such statements to have a mountain of evidence behind them.
 There is a mountain of evidence on these and similar issues, but from even the briefest expedition up the slopes one will see Tharoor’s arguments for what they are – revisionist, manufactured history.